 - Developing Coaching Practices

-- Organising Work Schedules

-- Facilitating Groups
+- Plan and Deliver a Sports Competition

 - Planning and Conducting Sport Programs

 - Personal Development

 - Sport-Specific Coaching Sessions

 Finalisation of qualification: SIS30115 Certificate III in Sport and Recreation

 The Certificate III in Sport and Recreation will predominantly be used by students seeking to enter the sport, fitness and recreation industry as a community coach, sports coach, athlete, volunteer or activity assistant.
 Students eligible for an Australian Tertiary Admission Rank (ATAR) may be able to use their completed Certificate III to contribute towards their ATAR.
 Students may also choose to continue their study by undertaking the Certificate IV or Diploma (e.g. Sport Coaching or Fitness) at another RTO